dartmouth-cs98-23f/verbatim_backend/README.md

 ## Acknowledgments

-- Eric Richardson (for writing the initial starter code for this backend project)
+- Eric Richardson (For not only creating the initial starter code for this backend project but also taking the lead in its overall setup.)